LunarG/VulkanTools/layer_factory/README.md

 ### Layer Factory sample code

-The base installation of the layer factory contains some sample layers, including the Vulkan Assistant Layer and the Starter Layer.
+The base installation of the layer factory contains some sample layers, including the Demo layer and the Starter Layer.
 The Starter Layer in particular is meant to serve as an example of a very simple layer implementation.